slashformotion/reflex/README.md

 # Reflex

+> This is a fork of Reflex that I keep for personal use.
+The patches applied can be found in the `patches/` folder.

 Reflex is a small tool to watch a directory and rerun a command when certain files change.
 It's great for automatically running compile/lint/test tasks and for reloading your application when the code changes.